 In 1879, Andrew and his brother in law Perry G. White testified on behalf of their nephew, Civil War veteran Isaac F. Minerd.
 In an affidavit, they stated that they had both known Isaac before the war and that he was free of illness at that time, although his health had been badly affected as an infantry soldier during the war.
 In turn, Isaac testified on Andrew's behalf, and signed Andrew's petition in May 1886 for an increase in pension.

 Tragedy struck in 1885 when son Marshall was killed in a local coal mine, at age 33.
 He was one of many of our cousins to lose his life in a coal, coke or steel industry accident over the years.

 Andrew kept a family Bible, in which he inscribed the names and birthdates of his children.
 The volume "became worn out" over time.
 In 1875 son David purchased a brand new one, printed that year by Kolman & Co. of Philadelphia.
 David "transcribed the records at that time from the old book to the present one," and the Bible became "an heirloom in his family."

 The whereabouts of the Bible today are unknown.
 A typed list of the inscriptions is found today in Andrew's Civil War pension file, in the National Archives in Washington, DC, with a copy in the Minerd-Minard-Miner-Minor Archives.

 Sarah passed away at Hopwood at the age of 74 on Jan.
 17, 1901.
 The cause of her death is unknown.
 She was laid to rest in one of the Minerd family sections at Hopwood Cemetery.

-Andrew outlived her by four years, and resided with his unmarried, invalid daughter Hester.
+Andrew outlived Sarah by four years, and resided with his unmarried, invalid daughter Hester.
 They relied on his monthly pension check for support.
-He also received assistance from his fellow members of the Odd Fellows lodge.
+He also received assistance from his fellow members of the International Order of Odd Fellows lodge.